IACR/conference-template/README.md

 We **strongly** recommend proofreading the HTML to make sure all content relates to your specific conference.
-Some content may not be ready at the time that you first put your site up, so you can comment things out in the pages with standard HTML comments &lt;!--  ... --&gt;
+Some content may not be ready at the time that you first put your site up, so you can comment things out in the pages with standard HTML comments: &lt;!--  this is a comment --&gt;

 #### To delete a page